dfinity/motoko/design/IDL.md

 ------------------------------------------------------------------------------
 record { <fieldtype>;* } <:- record { <nat> : opt <datatype>; <fieldtype'>;* }
 ```
-Taken together, these rules ensure that it is always possible to add an optional field to a record, no matter whether it it is used as parameter or result.
+Taken together, these rules ensure that adding an optional field creates both a co- and a contra-variant subtype.
+Consequently, it is always possible to add an optional field.
 In particular, that allows extending round-tripping record types as well.
 For example,
 ```
 type T = {};
 ```